jalal-elzein/Matrix-Multiplication-GPU-Parallelization/report.md

 The approach is to divide the matrices into strips that will be assigned to thread-blocks, inside which each thread will handle a single row and column to compute a single value in the output matrix.

 # III - Code
-The code for all the implementations can be found [here]()
+The code for all the implementations can be found [here](https://github.com/jalal-elzein/Matrix-Multiplication-GPU-Parallelization)

-# Performance & Evaluation
+# IV - Performance & Evaluation
 ## 1. Environment
 All code was ran on Google machines using [Google Colab](https://colab.research.google.com)

 The code ran with a T4 GPU runtime

 ## 2. Runtime
 ### Serial Time
 Run # | Time (ms)